liltims77/Data_Warehouse_design/README.md

 2. Entity-Relationship Diagram (ERD):
 .
 Provides a normalized structure to ensure operational data consistency.
 .
 Supports detailed tracking and management of resources and tasks.
+.
+Ensures each entity (e.g., TeamMember, Project) is stored once, with relationships defined via primary and foreign keys.

 ## Conclusion
 These models address both analytical and operational needs:
+The ER model is ideal for operational systems that prioritize data accuracy and consistency, while the Fact and Dimension model is designed for analytical systems, focusing on performance and ease of data aggregation.
+Both models complement each other in addressing different business needs.
 .
 The Star Schema enables efficient querying and reporting for business intelligence.
 .
 The ERD supports daily operations with a robust and normalized data structure.
 By combining these two models, the solution ensures scalability, consistency, and efficiency in handling data for various purposes.